 Encouraging the mobility of students and thereby, helping them furnish their research skills and other interpersonal abilities, colleges in Australia have forged partnerships with high ranking institutions and organisations.
 These not include global multi-party associations but also one-to-one short and long term study, research or exchange options.
 Some names in this list are Harvard University and other Ivy League colleges, University of Toronto, Canada; University of Edinburgh, UK; University of Geneva, Switzerland; Sorbonne University, France and much more.

-Entry Requirements for MS in Australia
+Types of MS in Australia

 In order to gain entry into an MS in Australia, you first need to adjudge and fulfil the necessary entry requirements for the program.
 These may vary greatly based on the nature, objectives and duration of the intended master’s program.
 Further, your candidature will be evaluated based on all aspects of your application including the suitability to the program and not on one criterion.
 In particular, a Masters in Australia can be of four types: